 The actor that the director criticized admitted the error.

 The controversy that stems from processing Chinese RCs is that SRCs are not consistently reported as easier to process than ORCs, and this discrepancy has posed a challenge for theories of language processing and comprehension.
-Because the prenominal content before ‘DE’ must be stored in WM until after the gap—the moved head noun ‘actor’, is linked and retrieved—understanding this process still helps in obtaining insights into the role of WM in language processing.
+Because the prenominal content before the relativizer, ‘DE’, must be stored in WM until after the gap—the moved head noun ‘actor’, is linked and retrieved—understanding this process still helps in obtaining insights into the role of WM in language processing.

 In the current study, spoken RC sentence processing is examined because listening is highly compressive during processing and is closely related to the functioning of WM.
 The dual modal interference paradigm is used because interference is a well-established forgetting function in short-term auditory memory.
 Representations stored in memory can be degraded and subsequently lost when interfering events occur10.
 Distractors that vary along different aspects (in the current case: intralinguistic and extradigital, see below) to the canonical spoken sentence allow us to measure the cost of integrating the incremental input during different processing phases and under differing interference conditions.